Full Guide to North Notts Pubs

-A friendly rural pub on the Trent side serving two regular beers and a changing guest beer .
-An extensive menu with reasonably priced meals.
-The pub has a pool team and its own skittle alley.
+A friendly rural pub on the Trent side serving two regular and one/two changing guest beers.
+An extensive menu is available with reasonably priced meals.
+The front part of the pub is open plan and there is also a room to the side.
 There is outside seating and it has its own adjacent caravan and camping park, a children's play park and fishing is also available.
+There are still signs of the old skittle alley.
 For the energetic there are walks along the Trent banks.
 The pub is within easy access of Retford, Lincoln and Newark.

 - Bees Knees

-A country pub converted from a former shop with three small rooms that stands on the Springhead Fine Ales brewery site.
-The popular pub is well supported by locals, serves five regular ales and five rotating guest beers.
-Over one hundred and eighty gins are available and excellent food (booking recommended) is served.
-There is an adequate outside seating area, quiz night Wednesdays and Jazz first Sunday of the month.
-North Notts CAMRA Autumn 2018 POTS.
+A quirky country pub, converted from a former shop, with three small rooms and some outside seating.
+The popular pub is well supported by locals, serves three regular real ales and three rotating guest beers.
+A stout or porter is usually available.
+Over one hundred and eighty gins are available and excellent food (booking recommended).
+Quiz night Wednesdays and Jazz first Sunday of the month.
+The pub has received North Notts CAMRA awards.

 - Dovecote Inn

 This traditional Inn, situated in the centre of Laxton, a village known for having the last remaining working open field farming system in the country.
 The pub boasts four cosy dining areas and a drinking area near the entrance.
-3 changing guest beers, often from local breweries, a real cider and a craft lager are available with food being served daily, lunch times and evenings.
+One regular and two changing ales are usually available.
 There is a large beer garden that overlooks part of the village and Laxton's Visitor Centre is accessed from the pub car park.